mrtolkien/immich-python-scripts/README.md

 ## TODO

+- [ ] Drop textualize for a simpler approach
 - [ ] Logging
 - [ ] Automated full image deduplication with a few rules
 - [ ] Image display